The Ultimate Jalapeño Popper Dip

 Instructions

-• Serve immediately alongside your favorite tortilla chips.
+• Serve immediately alongside your favorite tortilla chips, pretzels, crackers, or veggies.

 Nutrition